pond/dnd/party_oswen/campaign_9/journals/part_3.md

 Inafina says, "So what about us?
 Should we return to the keep?
 And I suppose you'll be wanting to get back to the cottage and Leonidas?" and Oswen says "Well, yes, I suppose we shouldn't leave it *too* long as the time difference will be drifting again now as the planes separate.
 I'm not too sure how to get back to that plane anyway!
 Remember that Alagarthas didn't know the key for the circle to get back?"

-Bel says we could find a carriage leaving for a town on Torril that depart from here.
+Bel says we could find a carriage leaving for a town on Toril that depart from here.
 But we might end up a *long* way from home!
 We go and see what carriages we can at least find, and see if we recognise any town names.

 We ask around.
-Oswen, investigation only 13; several that have names she just doesn't recognise; could we ask someone we *know* is from Torril.
+Oswen, investigation only 13; several that have names she just doesn't recognise; could we ask someone we *know* is from Toril.
 Eggsy might know but we haven't found him.
 So *now* we ask for Egg - uh - Dworp!
 Investigation 21.
 He's in the tavern.
 Ah!
 Easy.
 Off we go.

 There he is, as Dworp!
 He catches Oswen's eye as we come in.
 He's sat at the bar, not talking to anyone, but he has a good meal and a mug of ale.
 Oswen goes over and hops onto a bar stool next to him.
 "Ah!
 How was your night?" and Oswen says, "Thanks to you, successful."
 "Are you having a drink?"
 "I might, but first, I thought we should discuss reciprocation!"
 "I would like to buy you a drink!"
 "Well OK then, thank you."
 He orders another drink; raises his mug, so she copies to toast; "Well played" he says.
 "You played me but played me well!
 I don't hold it against you at all.
 Things worked out just fine in the end."
 "Huh?"
 "Lady Zorhanna pulled me aside because she did figure out what I was doing, and she was very good natured about it!
 She gave me this..." - he opens a small bag that has some nice jewellery and some gems in it - "...in exchange for leaving the rest of the guests alone!
 The easiest thing I've had to do."